openid/openid4vp_ble/main.md

 (2) Wallet obtains Presentation Request from the Verifier.
 (3) Wallet authenticates the user and obtains consent to share Credential(s) with the Verifier.
 (4) Wallet sends Presentation Response to the Verifier with Verifiable Presntation(s).
-(5) [Optionally] Verifier and the Wallet close connection.
+(5) Verifier and the Wallet close connection.

-## Estabilishing Connection using BLE Advertizement
+## Estabilishing Connection using BLE Advertisement

 This section describes how Verifier and the Wallet can establish connection by Verifier initiating BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.

 (1) Verifier opens it's native application
 (2) Verifiers starts the mode that accepts OpenID4VP.
 (3) Verifier app starts BLE advertisement.
-(5) Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one) (6) Wallet connects to the Verifier.
+(4) Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one) (5) Wallet connects to the Verifier.
-(7) Wallet negotiates Security and sends details.
+(6) Wallet negotiates Security and sends details.

 BLE Advertisement Packet structure MUST be the following: